 - Sick with lots of colds and other minor illnesses (because your body cannot fight off germs as well)

 - Buy your books as soon as you’re sure which ones are required.
-You can usually get a good buy on used books if you shop early in the semester at your school bookstore.
-Another way to get a great deal on used books is to buy them online.
-Check out: amazon.com and textbooks.com.
+You can usually get a good deal on used books if you buy them early in the semester.
+Check to see if you need to buy them online or at the school bookstore.
+You can also check out: amazon.com, ebay.com, and textbooks.com.

 - Buy a planner to keep track of homework assignments and tests.
 If you have a cell phone with a calendar, you can use that too.
 You can also set personal deadlines and reward yourself when you complete projects.

-- Safety first.
-Make sure you know where emergency telephones are located on campus and how to contact public safety officers should you need help.
+- Safety first!
+Make sure you know where emergency phones are located on campus and how to contact public safety officers should you need help or an escort home.

-- Always tell someone where you’re going.
-For example, use a whiteboard or a post-it note and let your roommate or someone else know where you are going and what time you expect to be back.
+- Always tell someone where you are going.
+For example, use a whiteboard or a post-it notes and let your roommate or someone else know where you are going and what time you expect to be back.

-- Make it a policy with your roommate top KEEP YOUR DORM ROOM LOCKED at all times.
-Also, put away or lock up your personals belongings such as extra cash, credit cards, and your laptop, because you never know who might be visiting your room.
+- Make it a policy with your roommate to KEEP YOUR DORM ROOM LOCKED at all times.
+Also, put away or lock up your personal belongings such as jewelry, extra cash, credit cards, and laptop because you never know who might go in your room.